Year 11

 Last full day in school

 Every year we get asked about study leave.
 There is no longer “Study Leave” in the traditional sense that parents would have had when they were at school.
-We expect our students to be in school full time until dates for 2023/ 2024 date to be confirmed.
-Of course in subjects such as Art which finish quite early in the exam window these lessons then convert to supervised study sessions with resources to support success in English, maths and science.
+Students will be expected in school for all of their timetabled lessons up until Friday 23rd May

 Year 11 Prom